Recorded MaMA Trainings Available Soon

-Because of recent expansion of the MaMA program and exciting new advances, we are in the process of recording five new training webinars that will replace those previously available.
-The webinars will comprise the following: 1) Overview of the MaMA program, its citizen-science projects and management tools; 2) How to recognize ash and EAB signs and participate in the MaMA Ash/EAB Surveys citizen-science project; 3) How to conduct a MaMA Rapid Ash Mortality Assessment (MaMA RaMA); 4) How to set up a MaMA Monitoring Plots Network plot; and 5) How to use MaMA Lingering Ash Search to find and report lingering ash and potential lingering ash.
+Because of recent expansion of the MaMA program and exciting new advances, we are in the process of recording new training materials that will replace those previously available.
+These will comprise the following: 1) Overview of the MaMA program, its citizen-science projects and management tools; 2) How to recognize ash and EAB signs and participate in the MaMA Ash/EAB Surveys citizen-science project; 3) How to conduct a MaMA Rapid Ash Mortality Assessment (MaMA RaMA); 4) How to set up a MaMA Monitoring Plots Network plot; and 5) How to use MaMA Lingering Ash Search to find and report lingering ash and potential lingering ash.
+To be notified when the recorded trainings become available, please send an email to outreach@monitoringash.org.

-The recorded webinars comprise the following:
+The recorded trainings comprise the following:

 1) Overview of the MaMA program, its citizen science projects and management tools.